 A Cook Book for Anyone Abroad Missing Canadian Foods

 More Than Poutine is Marie Porter’s love letter to Canada.
-Written from the point of view of someone who has moved away from her home and native land, this cookbook includes many examples of Canadian food ‘isms’ one would never know they might miss until they are no longer readily available.
-As a Canadian who has lived away from ‘home’ I jumped at the chance to review a copy of this cookbook, all the while thinking about how great it would have been to have a copy during our time in Australia.
+Written from the point of view of someone who has moved away from her homeland, this cookbook includes many examples of Canadian food ‘isms’.
+You never know what you’re going to miss until it’s longer readily available.

-Don’t get me wrong, I was pleased to have moved to the other side of the world and even more excited to be part of the great food scene in Perth; the availability of fresh produce and seafood year round was outstanding.
-However, during certain holidays we definitely found ourselves craving a taste of home.
-Our cravings began at Christmas-time, with the perennial Canadian favourite…butter tarts.
-Fortunately they are easy to replicate no matter where you are.
-Marie covers several versions of ‘butter tarts’ in More Than Poutine including those in bar form and a sweet butter tart liqueur.
+Don’t get me wrong, I was pleased to have moved to the other side of the world and even more excited to be part of the great food scene in Perth.
+The availability of fresh produce and seafood year round was outstanding.

-Then there were more difficult requests to fill such as perogies.
-Now, perogies really aren’t ‘Canadian’ as such but if you grow up on the prairies your diet is greatly influenced by Eastern European flavours.
-Even though I found a Polish deli (where I also stocked up on sausages) which claimed to make perogies, I never found them in stock so I ended up trying to make them.
-I found a rudimentary recipe on the internet and they turned out okay but I think Marie’s recipe, including tips from her Manitoban grandmother, would have been exactly the recipe I needed!
+Even though I found a Polish deli (where I also stocked up on sausages) which claimed to make perogies, I never found them in stock so I had to make them.
+I found a rudimentary recipe on the internet and they turned out okay.

 Recipes Tested